-Information technology risk, cyber risks and third-party risk remain top risks, not only for the financial services sector, but for other industries worldwide.
-Geopolitical tensions have increased the risk of nation state actors attacking critical infrastructure, including banks and critical third parties (e.g., utilities, telecom providers, etc.).

-Information technology risk is the risk associated with the use, ownership, operation and adoption of information systems that can result in business interruptions, client service disruptions and loss of confidential information causing financial loss, reputational damage, and regulatory fines and pensalties.

-Cybersecurity risk is the risk to the Issuer associated with cyberattacks initiatied to disrupt or disable its operations or to expose or damage data.
+1.3 Information technology, , Information technology risk, cyber risks and third-party risk cyber and third-party risks remain top risks, not only for the financial services sector, but for other industries worldwide.
+Geopolitical tensions have increased the risk of nation state actors attacking critical infrastructure, including banks and critical third-parties (e.g., utilities, telecom providers, etc.).
+Information technology risk is the risk associated with the use, ownership, operation and adoption of information systems that can result in business interruptions, client service disruptions and loss of confidential information causing financial loss, reputational damage, and regulatory fines and penalties.
+Cybersecurity risk is the risk to the Issuer associated with cyberattacks initiated to disrupt or disable its operations or to expose or damage data.
 The Issuer continues to be subject to heightened inherent risk of cyberattacks, data breaches, cyber extortion and similar compromises, due to: (i) the size, scale, and global nature of its operations; (ii) its heavy reliance on the internet to conduct day-to-day business activities; (iii) its intricate technological infrastructure; and (iv) its reliance on third-party service providers.

-Third-party risk is the risk or failure to effectively manage third parties which may expose us to service disruptions, regulatory action, financial loss, litigation or reputational damage.
-The Issuer's exposure to information technology, cyber and third-party risks increases as it continues to partner with third-party service providers and adopt new business models and technologies (e.g., cloud computing, Artificial Intelligence ("AI") and machine learning).
+Third-party risk is the risk or failure to effectively manage third- parties which may expose us to service disruptions, regulatory action, financial loss, litigation or reputational damage.
+The Issuer's exposure to information technology, cyber and third- party risks increases as it continues to partner with third-party service providers and adopt new business models and technologies (e.g., cloud computing, Artificial Intelligence (" AI ") and machine learning).
 Threat actors gravitate towards vulnerabilities in an ecosystem, and the weakest link in the supply chain can be a supplier or third-party service provider that may not have sufficiently robust controls.
-Other key drivers of third-party risk include global economic pressures related to inflation, and concentration of suppliers and fourth parties (i.e. vendors of our third-party providers) within the broader supply chain.
-Third-party providers critical to the Issuer's operations are actively monitored for impacts on their ability to delvier services to the Issuer, including impacts resulting from fourth parties.
-On April 24, 2023, OSFI released its final Guideline B-10 - Third-Party Risk Management, which sets out expectations for managing risks associated with third-party arrangements for FRFIs.
-This guideline will be effective on May 1, 2024.
-The Issuer has assessed the requirements and does not anticipate any issues in complying with the requirements by the effective date.
+Other key drivers of third-party risk include global economic pressures related to inflation, and concentration of suppliers and fourth parties (i.e. vendors of the Issuer's third-party providers) within the broader supply chain.
+Third-party providers critical to the Issuer's operations are actively monitored for impacts on their ability to deliver services to the Issuer, including impacts resulting from fourth parties.
+On April 24, 2023, OSFI (as defined herein) released its final Guideline B-10 - Third-Party Risk Management, which sets out expectations for managing risks associated with third-party arrangements for FRFIs (as defined herein).
+This guideline came into effect on May 1, 2024.
+The